InfuseAI/primehub-site/website/versioned_docs/version-3.11/primehub-end-to-end-tutorial-2.md

 In this tutorial, we will do the following.

-1. Train our model using the labeled data from Part 2.
+1. Train our model using the labeled data.
 2. Use MLFLow to manage the model parameters, metrics, and artifact files.

 ## What is MLFlow?